 Difference between Generator and Inverter

 Genus is a reputed brand when it comes to power backup solutions of different types and capacities.
-So, if you are still confused about the inverter and generator difference, give us a call at +91 – 9667123456 and an expert will answer all your queries answered.
+So, if you are still confused about the inverter and generator difference, Connect with us to get all your queries answered.
 To make a purchase directly, visit our online store.